openebs/mayastor-docs/reference/storage-class-parameters.md

 2. For a pool of a particular size, say 10 Gigabytes, a volume > 10 Gigabytes cannot be created, as Mayastor 2.1.0 does not support pool expansion.
 3. The replicas for a given volume can be either all thick or all thin.
 Same volume cannot have a combination of thick and thin replicas
 {% endhint %}

+## affinityGroup

+An `affinityGroup` represents a collection of volumes that belong to instances of a particular type of Kubernetes application, specifically the StatefulSet.
+When a StatefulSet is deployed, each instance within the StatefulSet creates its individual Persistent Volume Claim (PVC) and Persistent Volume (PV), which collectively form the `affinityGroup`.
+Each volume within the `affinityGroup` corresponds to an instance of the StatefulSet.

+This feature enforces the following rules to ensure proper replica placement and distribution:

+1. Anti-Affinity among replicas of the same volume:
+Replicas belonging to the same volume within an `affinityGroup` are prevented from being placed in the same pool or on the same node.
+This rule aims to avoid volume creation failures that may occur due to an insufficient number of pools available for placement.

+2. Anti-Affinity among replicas of different volumes:
+This feature also enforces anti-affinity rules among replicas of different volumes within an `affinityGroup`.
+This rule ensures that replicas of different volumes are distributed in such a way that there is no single point of failure.
+By avoiding colocation of replicas from different volumes on the same node, the feature enhances the resilience and availability of the stateful application.

+By default, the `affinityGroup` feature is disabled.
+To enable it, modify the storage class YAML by setting the `parameters.affinityGroup` parameter to true.